 Later, however, ASX launched a new group structure to better position it in the contemporary financial market environment.
 From 1 August 2010 the Australian Securities Exchange has been known as the ASX Group.

-In May 1871, the Sydney Stock Exchange was formed and continued operations uninterrupted until the merger of the six state based exchanges formed the Australian Stock Exchange in 1987.
-Two of the companys trading at the time were the Australian Gas Light Company (AGL) and the Bank of New South Wales (Westpac).
+In May 1871, the Sydney Stock Exchange was formed and continued uninterrupted operations until the merger of the six state based exchanges formed the Australian Stock Exchange in 1987.

 Two years after the Broken Hill Mining Company (private company) was established by a syndicate of seven men from the Mt Gipps sheep station, the company was incorporated to become The Broken Hill Proprietary Company Limited (‘BHP’).
 In 1885, Broken Hill Proprietary Company (BHP) listed on ASX.